wolfSSL/wolfssl/wrapper/rust/wolfssl-wolfcrypt/README.md

 The `wolfssl-wolfcrypt` crate is a Rust wrapper for the wolfCrypt cryptographic algorithms portion of the wolfSSL C library.

+This crate requires wolfSSL version 5.9.0 or newer.

 ## Installation

 The `wolfssl` C library must be installed to be used by the Rust crate.